-A. INTRODUCTION
+1. INTRODUCTION

 The City of New York, through the New York City Department of Correction (DOC) and the Mayor's Office of Criminal Justice (MOCJ), is proposing to implement a borough-based jail system (the proposed project) as part of the City's continued commitment to create a modern, humane, and safe justice system.
-The proposed project would develop four new detention facilities to house individuals who are in the City's correctional custody with one detention facility located in each borough for the Bronx, Brooklyn, Manhattan, and Queens.
-The sites under consideration consist of the following (see Figure S-1):
+The proposed project would develop four new detention facilities to house individuals who are in the City's correctional custody with one located in each of the Bronx, Brooklyn, Manhattan, and Queens.
+The sites under consideration consist of the following: